Frequently Asked Questions:

 Toys, stuffed animals, cabin decorations, and letters are all great options.
 We discourage valuable items, which may get lost or broken at camp, and food items as they attract animals.
 Junk food is not allowed.

 At Frost Valley YMCA, campers are discouraged from eating foods with zero or little nutritional value, a.k.a. junk foods.
-Candy, soda and snack food are neither served in the Dining Hall nor sold in the Camp Store.
+Candy, soda, and snack food are neither served in the Dining Hall nor sold in the Camp Store.
 Instead, Frost Valley’s fabulous food service staff serve three wholesome meals daily, with special features including morning breakfast bars, lunch and dinner salad bars, and alternative vegetarian/vegan menus.
 The Frost Valley Food Service is an integral part of every participant’s experience.
 The dining hall is not just a place to eat, but a key component to the educational experience.
 Frost Valley composts all of its food waste.
 Campers participate in this process by separating their organic from non-organic waste.
-Through these activities we hope to increase awareness and understanding of the resources around us.
+Through these activities, we hope to increase awareness and understanding of the resources around us.
 The Dining Hall staff is sympathetic to our campers’ dietary concerns and food allergies.
-If you have a food concern please contact our Food Service Director at firstname.lastname@example.org, or call: (845) 985-2291 ext.
+If you have a food concern please contact our Food Service Director at email@example.com, or call: (845) 985-2291 ext.
 230. Frost Valley’s food service is managed by Chartwells Educational Dining Services, who provide nutrition planning and food service to independent schools and colleges, corporate dining clients, and private organizations.
+View our dining video.